NBISweden/workshop-RNAseq/labs/RNAseq_annotationv2.md

 If you want to know how to prepare the database, you can look at the following lines (again you do not need to run it) :

-*module load bioinfo-tools
+*module load bioinfo-tools*

-module load trinotate
+*module load trinotate*

-/sw/apps/bioinfo/trinotate/3.1.1/rackham/admin/Build_Trinotate_Boilerplate_SQLite_db.pl Trinotate
+*/sw/apps/bioinfo/trinotate/3.1.1/rackham/admin/Build_Trinotate_Boilerplate_SQLite_db.pl Trinotate*

-Then there is few step to prepare the protein database for blast searches by:
+*Then there is few step to prepare the protein database for blast searches by:*

-makeblastdb -in uniprot_sprot.pep -dbtype prot
+*makeblastdb -in uniprot_sprot.pep -dbtype prot*

-And uncompress and prepare the Pfam database for use with 'hmmscan' like so:
+*And uncompress and prepare the Pfam database for use with 'hmmscan':*

-gunzip Pfam-A.hmm.gz
+*gunzip Pfam-A.hmm.gz*
-hmmpress Pfam-A.hmm*
+*hmmpress Pfam-A.hmm*

 ##	Determining longest Open Reading Frames (ORF)